 21. Since at least 2020, the laws of North Carolina have codified the Constitution to require that "When a registered voter presents to vote in person, the registered voter shall produce any of the following forms of identification that contain a photograph of the registered voter" and then describes several physical items that satisfy the requirement.
 N.C.
 Gen. Stat. § 163-166.16(a).
+ANSWER: Paragraph 21 contains mere characterizations, legal contentions, and conclusions to which no response is required.
+To the extent a response is required, Intervenor-Defendant admits the cited statute contains the quoted text; Intervenor-Defendant otherwise denies the allegations.

-- 22. These physical, tangible items include passports, drivers licenses, photo identification cards for non drivers, registered voter identification cards, military identification cards, veterans identification cards, and tribal enrollment cards, amongst other items: - 1) Any of the following that is valid and unexpired, or has been expired for one year or less: - a.
-A North Carolina drivers license. - b.
+22. These physical, tangible items include passports, drivers licenses, photo identification cards for non drivers, registered voter identification cards, military identification cards, veterans identification cards, and tribal enrollment cards, amongst other items:

+- 1) Any of the following that is valid and unexpired, or has been expired for one year or less: - a.
+A North Carolina drivers license.

+- b.
 A special identification card for nonoperators issued under G.S.
 20-37.7 or other form of nontemporary identification issued by the Division of Motor Vehicles of the Department of Transportation. - c.
 A United States passport. - d.
 A North Carolina voter photo identification card of the registered voter issued pursuant to G.S.
 163-82.8A. - e.
 Recodified as sub-subdivision (a)(2)c. of this section by Session Laws 2019-22, s.
 1, effective June 3, 2019. - f.
 Reserved. - g.
-A student identification card issued by a constituent institution of The University of North Carolina, a community college, as defined in G.S.
-115D-2(2), or eligible private postsecondary institution as defined in G.S.
+A student identification card issued by constituent institution of The University of North Carolina, community college, as defined in G.S.
+115D-2(2), or eligible private postsecondary institution as defined in GS.
 116-280(3), provided that card is issued in accordance with G.S.
 163-166.17. - h.
-An employee identification card issued by a state or local government entity, including a charter school, provided that card is issued in accordance with G.S.
+An employee identification card issued by state or local government entity, including charter school, provided that card is issued in accordance with G.S.
 163-166.18. - i.
-A drivers license or special identification card for nonoperators issue by another state, the District of Columbia, or a territory or commonwealth of the United States, but only if the voter's voter registration was within 90 days of the election. - (2) Any of the following, regardless of whether the identification contains a printed expiration or issuance date:
+A drivers license or special identification card for nonoperators issue by another state, the District of Columbia, or territory or commonwealth of the United States, but only of the voter's voter registration was within 90 days of the election. - 2) Any of the following, regardless of whether the identification contains printed expiration or issuance date: - a.

-- a.
 A military identification card issued by the United States government. - b.
 A Veterans Identification Card issued by the United States Department of Veterans Affairs for use at Veterans Administration medical facilities. - c.
 A tribal enrollment card issued by a State or federal recognized tribe. - d.
-An identification card issued by a department, agency, or entity of the United States government or this State for a government program of public assistance. - (3) Any expired form of identification allowed in this subsection presented by a registered voter having attained the age of 65 years at the time of presentation at the voting place, provided that the identification was unexpired on the registered voter's sixty-fifth birthday.
+An identification card issued by a department, agency, or entity of the United States government or this State for government program of public assistance. - 3) Any expired form of identification allowed in this subsection presented by registered voter having attained the age of 65 years at the time of presentation at the voting place, provided that the identification was unexpired on the registered voter's sixty-fifth birthday.